Why Home Exercises Matter for Back Pain Relief

 9. Wall Angels

 How to do it: Stand with your back flat against a wall.
-Slide your arms up and down like making a snow angel.
+Slide your arms up and down as if making a snow angel.

 Reps: 10